akarve/bipsea/README.md

     xprv9s21ZrQH143K41bKPQ9XHbPoqfdCDmZLBorYHay5E273HTu5yAFm27sSWRoCpisgQNH9vfrL9yVvVg5rBEbMCk2UwQ8K7qCFnZAY7aXhuqV

-`bipsea xprv` converts a mnemonic into a master node (the root of your wallet chain) that is then serialized as an xprv or _extended private key_.
+`bipsea xprv` converts a mnemonic into a master node (the root of your wallet chain) that serializes as an xprv or _extended private key_.